jrehor/kcc/README.md

 **Practice:**

 This is your first, and a tough one.
-Try not to type any new computer programs into your local binary computer terminal.
-Just join us in celebrating life, for a short 5 minutes.
+Make an effort not to type any new instructions into your local binary computer terminal.
+Just join us in celebrating life, for a short 30 seconds.

 -------------------

-You managed to do that, so we have some spare entropy for some more source code, so push on.
+You managed to do that, so we have some spare entropy in the Universe for some more source code, so push on.

 ### remarks on parlance